pmikus/csit/.github/actions/csit-node-arch/README.md

-# 🛠️ CSIT Bootstrap
+# 🛠️ CSIT Node/Arch Matrix

-Runs CSIT bootstrap script of choice.
-Optionally runs on top of oper branch.
+Generates a GitHub Actions matrix for environments based on the selected node configuration and DUT type.

 ## Usage Example